 The Shiitake mushroom, or Lentinula edodes as it is scientifically called, is an edible fungus that is native to China, Japan, the Korean peninsula, and other regions across East Asia.
 It typically grows on dead or decaying hardwoods.

 Shiitakes are usually tan to dark brown and have rounded caps that grow to between 2 and 4 inches in diameter.

-Although Japan produces 83% of the world’s Shiitakes, mushroom farms in the US, Canada, Taiwan, and Singapore are now using synthetic substrates to cultivate these highly coveted mushrooms.
-You can eat them like vegetables in fresh or dried form, or consume them as dietary supplements.
+Although Japan produces 83% of the world’s Shiitakes, mushroom farms in the US, Canada, Taiwan, and Singapore now use synthetic substrates to cultivate these highly coveted mushrooms.
+You can eat them like vegetables in fresh or dried form or consume them as dietary supplements.

 Shiitake Mushroom Nutrition Information

-In traditional Chinese medicine, Shiitakes are used to treat cold and flu cases, and several other ailments like atherosclerosis and high cholesterol.
+Traditional Chinese medicine uses Shiitakes to treat cold and flu cases and several other ailments like atherosclerosis and high cholesterol.

 Here’s an overview of the nutritional profile of 100 grams of raw Shiitakes.

 - Protein: 2.24g, which is equivalent to 4% DV

 - Carbohydrates: 6.79g